 Knowing Your Rights as a Surviving Family Member

-The law firm of Lawlor, White & Murphey consists of a team of trial lawyers who have considerable experience with wrongful death cases.
+The law firm of Lawlor, White & Murphey consists of a team of Fort Lauderdale personal injury lawyers who have considerable experience with wrongful death cases.
 We know that this is a difficult time for you and your family, and we will handle your case with professionalism and compassion.
 We can help you determine if you have a case and who may be responsible for the death.
 We’re not afraid to go up against large organizations like a hospital or manufacturer – we know that your wellbeing is too important for us to just back down or take a low settlement.